bartobri/bitcoin-toolkit/README.md

 Command Examples
 ----------------

-The 'privkey' command can generate and manipulate private keys.
-Here is how you can create a new random private key:
+The 'privkey' command can generate and format private keys.
+Here is how you can create a new (-n) random private key.
+Note that btk uses /dev/urandom as its source of entropy so all keys will be cryptographically secure.

 ```
 $ btk privkey -n